Chinchillas sleep a lot.

 A fun fact.

-Although the eye appears to be open, the chinchilla still has the ability to close the iris completely so what appears to be your chinchilla sleeping with eyes wide open, they are actually still 100% blocking all light from entering into the eye.
+Although the eye appears to be open, the chinchilla still has the ability to close the iris completely.
+In other words, while it appears that your chinchilla is sleeping with eyes wide open, no light is actually entering the eye.

-Simply put, yes a chinchilla will sleep with their eyes open from time to time and it is nothing to get concerned over.
+Simply put, yes a chinchilla will sleep with its eyes open from time to time and it is nothing to get concerned over.

 Will My Chinchilla Snore While Sleeping?